riyandifirman/tourist-destination-dss/README.md

-# HirwiGo | Sistem Pendukung Keputusan Destinasi Wisata :computer:
+# HirwiGo | Tourist Destination Decision Support System :computer:
-HirwiGo | Sistem Pendukung Keputusan Destinasi Wisata di Kawasan Bandung Raya <br>
+HirwiGo | Tourism Destination Decision Support System in the Greater Bandung Area <br>
-Menggunakan metode logika fuzzy tahani dalam pengambilan keputusan <br>
+Using fuzzy logic tahani method in decision making <br>
-Ditujukan untuk memenuhi tugas besar mata kuliah Logika Informatika
+Intended to fulfill the big task of Informatics Logic course

 ## How to Use? :memo:
 ### Using phpMyAdmin